top of page

 Salisbury

 The undoubted highlight of Wiltshire’s only city is the cathedral.
-Dating from the 13th century, it boasts the tallest spire in the UK, and has one of only four remaining copies of the Magna Carta in its Chapter House.
+Dating from the 13th century, it boasts the tallest spire in the UK, and has one of only four remaining original copies of the Magna Carta in its Chapter House.
 The gated Cathedral Close, lined with magnificent old buildings, is a magical, serene space.

 Salisbury and Stonehenge combine well, as they are just 15 minutes’ drive from each other.